florgon/notes-web/docs/TECHNOLOGIES.md

+# Project used technologies.

 ### Core.
 Backend: Python3 and Django as web-framework for API.
 Frontend: React SPA (Boostrap, i18next, etc.).
 Database: PostgreSQL.
 Utils: Docker (compose).

+# Proxy (Nginx).
+Project will not use for now Nginx in containerization.
+Please supply Nginx proxy by own.

 ### Database.
 Project uses PostgreSQL as database.
 Database located at `database` docker container.